dwalend/ev3dev-lang-scala/Ev3LangScalaLessons/Outline.md

 ev3dev4s Lessons

 1 Clear vs Cryptic
-    Set up the EV3
+    Let your code tell a clear story
-    Set up your computer
+    Set up the EV3 (Cryptic)
-    Get the ev3 and your computer to talk
+    Set up your computer (Cryptic)
-    First Scala Hello World Program on the EV3 (introduce sorties and missions)
+    Get the ev3 and your computer to talk (Cryptic) First Scala Hello World Program on the EV3 (introduce sorties and missions)
     (Introduce robot and components)